-The Sixth observation is that men don't listen when they don't feel they have been listened to.
+The sixth observation is that men don't listen when they don't feel they have been listened to.
 Women invariably feel that men don't listen because they don't care.
-While this is true in some cases, it is not the primary reason for his seeming inability to display empathy toward her plight.
-Most of the time, the reason he isn't listening is that he does not feel you have listened to him.
+While this is true in some cases, it is not the primary reason for his seemingly inability to display empathy toward her plight.
+Most of the time, the reason you feel that he isn't listening is that he does not feel you have listened to him.
 I have seen this in my own counseling practice.
-The first couple of years out of graduate school, I wanted to teach my clients all of the wonderful insights I had recently learned.
-During the first 10 minutes of each session, I would quickly attempt to give them solutions for each and every problem.
-While it felt good to share my knowledge, I noticed they didn't always receive my suggestions very well.

-Eventually, what I learned to do with a new client was to listen for the first 5 to 10 minutes, or a little longer, before I said a word.
+The first couple of years out of graduate school, I wanted to teach my clients all of these wonderful insights I had recently learned.
+During the first 10 minutes of each session I would quickly attempt to give them solutions for each and every problem.
+While it felt good to share my knowledge so quickly, I noticed that they didn't always receive my suggestions very well.
+Eventually, what I learned to do with a new client was to listen for the first 5-10 minutes or a little longer before I said a word.
 I began to notice a strange phenomenon.
-If I gave advice to someone after listening to him or her for 10 minutes, he or she thought my advice to be somewhat valuable.
-When I shared some insight after listening for 20 minutes, that same advice was viewed more positively.
+If I gave advice to someone after listening to him or her for 10 minutes, they thought my advice to be somewhat valuable.
+When I shared some insight with them after listening for 20 minutes, that same advice was viewed more positively.
 The best responses from new clients often came after 30 minutes of listening.

 When I finally did say something, that same advice was viewed as pure gold!
-My clients felt that I totally understood them, so the advice and feedback I was giving was obviously tailor-made, because they felt listened-to.
+My clients felt that I had totally understood them, so the advice and feedback I was giving was obviously tailor-made for them because they felt listened to.
 This is the whole idea behind counselors teaching people to do reflective listening.
 Reflective listening involves paraphrasing back to someone what you have heard him or her say.
 This works as well in the corporate world as it does in relationships.
 Even though you know what the other person is saying, what often happens is that you jump ahead without pausing to let that person know that they have been heard.
-The other person doesn't think that you heard him and he either repeats what he said or stops listening to you.
+The other person doesn't think that you heard them, and they either repeat what they said or stop listening to you.

-Remember early in your dating relationships, how careful you were to not let misunderstandings happen, the painstaking effort you took to make sure the other person knew you were attentive and understanding?
+Remember early in your dating relationships how careful you were to not let misunderstandings happen - the painstaking effort you took to make sure the other person knew you were attentive and understanding?
 Yet, as most relationships develop further and further, it becomes harder to maintain that level of attentiveness.
 Your partner wants to know that you empathize with them, that you feel what they are feeling, even if they tell you a similar story over and over again.
 When you are able to convey empathy, your partner will naturally feel more empathetic toward you.
 If you find that your partner is not listening to you, I suggest you pay attention to how much you convey that you understand what your partner has said.

 It is a good idea to practice listening.
-Whether you currently have a man in your life or you don't you can practice listening with other people.
+Whether you currently have a man in your life or you don't, you can practice listening with other people.